 For millennia, livestock farming has provided humankind with food, clothing, power, manure, employment and income as well as assets, collateral, insurance and social status.
 Livestock-derived foods are the most readily available source of high quality proteins and several essential nutrients for the global consumer.
 Livestock ownership is also the most frequent form of private ownership of assets in the world and forms the basis of rural community financial capital.
 In some communities, livestock is one of the few assets that women can own, and is an entry point towards gender equality.
 Advances in animal sciences and related technologies are currently improving livestock performance along all above mentioned dimensions of health, environment and socio-economics faster than at any time in history.

 Human civilization has been built on livestock from initiating the bronze-age more than 5000 years ago towards being the bedrock of food security for modern societies today.
 Livestock is the millennial-long-proven method to create healthy nutrition and secure livelihoods, a wisdom deeply embedded in cultural values everywhere.
 Sustainable livestock will also provide solutions for the additional challenge of today, to stay within the safe operating zone of planet Earth’s boundaries, the only Earth we have.

-For scientific evidence, please refer to presentation recordings from the 19/20 October 2022 International Summit on the Societal Role of Meat.
-Evidence will also be published in the March 2023 Special Issue of Animal Frontiers.
+For scientific evidence, please refer to presentation recordings from the 19/20 October 2022 International Summit on the Societal Role of Meat and the Special Issue of Animal Frontiers.

 * The wording of this paragraph is from the Solution Cluster on Sustainable Livestock at the UN Food System Summit 2021.